vfosnar/SCEE/README.md

   * contact quests for phone and website
   * re-ask/remove surface for badly tagged tracks (by matkoniecz, https://github.com/matkoniecz/Zazolc)
   * service building operator (no proper auto-complete list like ATM operator)
-  * service building type (can only answer substation or hide, answering `no` just crashes the app)
+  * service building type (currently can only answer substation or hide)
 * quest changes
   * allow "paved" surface without note (because one lane concrete, one lane asphalt is too common)
   * ask for more surveillance cameras